HauptJ/Ansible-Docker/README.md

 ansible
 pywinrm

-To pre load SSH keys, and inventory files:
+To pre load SSH keys, inventory files, and OpenStack:
 ------------------------------------------
 You can load your SSH private keys files by placing them in the `SSH` directory.
 **NOTE:** Vagrant's insecure_private_key is included for provisioning vagrant boxes.